mozilla-mobile/fenix/docs/architecture-overview.md

 Description of the state of a screen

 See mozilla.components.lib.state.State

 Referenced by: [Store](#store)

 #### Description
 Simple, immutable data object that contains all of the backing data required to display a screen.
 This does not include style details like colors and view sizes, which are handled by the [View](#view).

 As much as possible, the State object should be an accurate, 1:1 representation of what is actually shown on the screen.
-That is to say, if the same State object were emitted twice, the screen would look exactly the same both times, regardless of how the screen previously looked.
+That is to say, the screen should look exactly the same any time a State with the same values is emitted, regardless of any previous changes.
 This is not always possible as Android UI elements are very stateful, but it is a good goal to aim for.

 One major benefit of rendering a screen based on a State object is its impact on testing.
 UI tests are notoriously difficult to build and maintain.
-We try to build a very simple, dumb [View](#view) that accurately renders a State object.
-If we can trust the View to be correct, that allows us to test our UI by verifying the correctness of our State object.
+If we are able to build a simple, reproducible [View](#view) (i.e., if we can trust that the View will render as expected), that allows us to test our UI by verifying the correctness of our State object.

 This also gives us a major advantage when debugging.
 If the UI looks wrong, check the State object.
 If it's correct, the problem is in the View binding.
 If not, check that the correct [Action](#action) was sent.
 If so, the problem is in the reducer.
 If not, check the [Controller](#controller) that sent the Action.
 This helps us quickly narrow down problems.